Himanshunitrr/Himanshunitrr/README.md

 </a>

-#### - Talk to me about: I like studying ontology, aesthetics & psychology.
+#### - Talk to me about: I like studying ontology, epistemology & psychology.